lucyknada/detective-needle-llm/README.md

 the neat thing about ENDPOINTS being an array in the config is that you can host multiple backends on e.g. runpod or vast to get through the test faster.

+# what is a needle test?

+A needle test allows testing the recall ability of an LLM.
+It works by inserting a tiny fact in a long context (LLM input), and then tests whether the LLM is capable of answering a question about this fact.

 # default chart example
 ![demo screenshot](demo_matrix_3.png)